arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 **Note:** If you need to use new data types, such as TINYINT, SMALLINT, INT, FLOAT, VARCHAR, TIMESTAMP, and BINARY, in MaxCompute SQL, you must enable the new data types.

--   Session level: To enable new data types at the session level, you must insert `set odps.sql.type.system.odps2=true;` before the corresponding SQL statement and execute them together.
+-   Session level: To enable new data types at the session level, you must insert `set odps.sql.type.system.odps2=true;` before the SQL statement.
+Then, commit and execute them together.
 -   Project level: The owner of a project can enable new data types for the project by running the following command:

     ```
     setproject odps.sql.type.system.odps2=true;
     ```

-    For more information about `SETPROJECT`, see [Project operations](/intl.en-US/Development/Common commands/Project operations.md).
-For more information about how to enable data types at the project level, see [Date types](/intl.en-US/Development/Data types/Data type editions.md).
+    For more information about `setproject`, see [Project operations](/intl.en-US/Development/Common commands/Project operations.md).
+For the precautions you must take when you enable data types at the project level, see [Date types](/intl.en-US/Development/Data types/Data type editions.md).

 ## COLLECT\_SET